The Best Bad Things: A Novel

 As an English major, I have to call it as I see it and I saw several things I would recommend correcting before publishing The Best Bad Things by Katrina Carrasco.
 Since what I reviewed is not the final product, I would like to hope the obvious will be edited more closely for a more gripping read.
 I won’t sugarcoat it; I often found myself stuck on grammar, the many misused dialogue tags of said and asked contributed to my inability to flow with the story and were distracting.
 The overwhelming sentence fragments, and the distractions of the time shifts, which made keeping up with exactly where I was in the story difficult as it jumped back and forth over the course of fifteen days.
 That said I have to give Carrasco credit for dating her chapters and letting you know beneath the date that the chapter you were starting was two days earlier, twelve days earlier, eleven days earlier, etc.; however, this did not alleviate the need to go back and forth while reading Carrasco’s book.

 Time shifts in literature are not an easy feat for any author, but to ensure the writer does not lose their reader, the writer must have time shifts perfected in their writing for the sake of their readers.
 Additionally, there were so many secondary characters that at times it was confusing as to who was with whom.
 On a side note, Carrasco was precise with describing her characters, the fighting and sexual scenes, whether real or imagined.
-However, The Best Bad Things takes place over a period of fifteen days, and a lot is happening with a host of characters in the story plot in a short amount of time.
+However, The Best Bad Things takes place in fifteen days, and a lot is happening with a host of characters in the story plot in a short amount of time.
 The missing words were a distraction.
 Alma is written as Alms in one instance that I observed, and “God damn it” is not written correctly; it’s either “Goddammit or God Damnit.”
 I also struggled with tying the title The Best Bad Things to the story.

 My review may sound as if I am discouraging readers from buying Carrasco’s book, but that would be incorrect.
 I find Katrina Carrasco to be an incredibly talented writer who will be around a long time in the literature world.
 It’s hard when a reviewer receives an unedited book to read, and as an English major, it makes it twice as hard because there’s no missing the things an everyday reader would potentially not notice.
 I would much rather be on the other side as one of the editors working arduously to ensure Carrasco’s book is a best seller.
 To be clear I DO recommend Carrasco’s book The Best Bad Things as I know there is an audience for this book, but I also believe this audience could become much more substantial with a little more work.
 I don’t think we’ve seen the last of Jack Camp, and I hope by the way Carrasco ended her novel that it’s an indication there is more to come.
-I would be remiss if I did not acknowledge the research effort Carrasco put into pulling her novel together.
+I would be remiss if I did not acknowledge the research effort Carrasco put into pulling her book together.
 While her characters are fictional, her story is a well-documented piece of history.
 This is a 3.5 Star Novel.